matheus-git/systemd-manager-tui/README.md

 A program for managing systemd services through a TUI (Terminal User Interfaces).

-The available operations include viewing logs, listing, starting, stopping, restarting, enabling, and disabling systemd services using the D-Bus API.
+This tool allows you to manage systemd services with ease.
+You can view logs, list services, view properties, and control their lifecycle—start, stop, restart, enable, and disable—using the D-Bus API.

 ## Screenshots
 ![screenshot1](assets/screeshot1.png)